 Determined to develop this technology, Nike created teams of programmers, designers, and engineers specifically for the creation of this knit upper.
 Producing this advancement required the brand to combine extensive research and its 40 years of experience and knowledge working with athletes.

-After more than 10 years of researching, Nike was finally able to produce the next evolution of footwear, the Flyknit Racer.
-In February 2012, the sneakers were released and gained so much attention.
-This can also be attributed to its 2012 London Olympic games debut wherein athletes sponsored by Nike turned out to be placers.
+After more than ten years of researching, Nike was finally able to produce the next evolution of footwear, the Flyknit Racer.
+In February 2012, the Nike Dualtone Racer was released and gained so much attention.
+It can also be attributed to its 2012 London Olympic games debut wherein athletes sponsored by Nike turned out to be placers.

-A byproduct of precision engineering wherein each element represents a purpose, the shoes resulted into one of the best fitting and lightest shoe from the brand.
-This innovation also gained praises as it is able to dramatically reduce waste at the same time.
+A byproduct of precision engineering wherein each element represents a purpose; the shoes resulted in one of the best fitting and lightest shoes from the brand.
+This innovation also gained praises as it is able to reduce waste at the same time dramatically.
 The minimalist design of the shoe only needs a one-piece upper instead of the traditional multiple-cut materials.
-Truly, minimalism can result in maximum benefits.
+Indeed, minimalism can result in maximum benefits.
 This advancement was revolutionary that it branched out to different variations and models, the Nike Dualtone Racer included.

 Nike Dualtone Racer Style

 Taking the popularity of the Flyknit Racer, it took a couple of years for Nike to realize that the market also craves for a lifestyle sneaker.
-Although it took time, the Nike Dualtone Racer carries similar features as its predecessor of being a lightweight and seamless sneaker.
+Even though they took time, the Nike Dualtone Racer perfected the balance of carrying the same sporty style as its OG inspiration while holding a casual and stylish build for everyday wear.

 Released on July 6, 2017, the Nike Dualtone Racer is inspired by the track but created for the street.
 Like the Flyknit Racer, it carries a sleek and speedy silhouette.
 However, it skips the Flyknit technology and uses a breathable mesh upper for a more casual feel.
-It also dons a smoother and wider midsole which is a subtle but notable feature.
-Styling these can be fairly easy as it is versatile and designed for everyday wear.
-Matching it with a basic shirt and joggers can already make anyone street style ready.
+It also dons a smoother and broader midsole which is a subtle but notable feature.
+Styling these can be relatively easy as it is versatile and designed for everyday wear.
+Both men and women can take advantage of these.
+Here are some of the styling suggestions for those in a dilemma:

 Fit & Sizing

-The Nike Dualtone Racer is available in men’s and women’s sizes.
-It runs from 6-15 for men’s and 5-12 for women’s.
+These sneakers are available in sizes for both sexes.
+The Nike Dualtone Racer for men runs from 6-15 while the women’s Nike Dualtone Racer casual shoes are offered in sizes 5-12.
 Half sizes are available as well.
-Since these sneakers are made to be more of a casual sneaker, it presents a wider build compared to regular performance sneakers.
+Since these sneakers are made to be more of a casual sneaker, it presents a broader build compared to regular performance sneakers.
 Going a size down is recommended for a better fit.

 The Nike Dualtone Racer carries the same low-top silhouette of iconic race-day flats.
-A few minor changes from the Flyknit Racer can be seen so as to adapt to being a more casual lifestyle sneaker.
-Unlike the Flyknit Racer, the Nike Dualtone Racer is composed of a two-tone breathable mesh upper.
-Moreover, stitches on the side of the upper are placed to add some similarity to the usual Flywires.
-Although not entirely functional, these stitches contribute to the overall aesthetic of the sneaker.
+A few minor changes from the Flyknit Racer can be seen to adapt to being a more casual lifestyle sneaker.
+Unlike the Flyknit Racer, the Nike Dualtone Racer is composed of a two-tone breathable mesh upper which comes in useful for those who prefer maximum breathability.
+The apparent stitches on the side of the upper are placed to add some similarity to the usual Flywire.
+Although not entirely functional, these stitches contribute to the overall sporty aesthetic of the sneaker.
 It also features a padded lining on the ankles which brings more comfort.

 - The sneakers’ heel tab features a black suede material with a pull tab with 3M reflective detailing.